-Effective January 22, 2018, the Company entered into a securities purchase agreement with Power Up Lending Group Ltd. ("Power Up"), pursuant to which Power Up purchased a convertible promissory note (the "Note") from the Company in the aggregate principal amount of \$153,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Power Up.
+Effective January 22, 2018, the Company entered into a securities purchase agreement with Power Up Lending Group Ltd. ("Power Up"), pursuant to which Power Up purchased a convertible promissory note (the "January 2018 Power Up Note") from the Company in the aggregate principal amount of \$153,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Power Up.
 The transactions closed on January 25, 2018.

-The maturity date of the Note is January 22, 2019 (the "Maturity Date").
-The Note shall bear interest at a rate of 8% per annum, which interest may be paid by the Company to Power Up in shares of common stock, but shall not be payable until the Note becomes payable, whether at the Maturity Date or upon acceleration or by prepayment.
+The maturity date of the January 2018 Power Up Note is January 22, 2019 (the "Maturity Date").
+The January 2018 Power Up Note shall bear interest at a rate of 8% per annum, which interest may be paid by the Company to Power Up in shares of common stock, but shall not be payable until the January 2018 Power Up Note becomes payable, whether at the Maturity Date or upon acceleration or by prepayment.

-Additionally, Power Up has the option to convert all or any amount of the principal face amount of the Note, starting on July 21, 2018 and ending on the later of the Maturity Date and the date the Default Amount, hereinafter defined, is paid if an event of default occurs, for shares of the Company's common stock at the then-applicable conversion price.
+Additionally, Power Up has the option to convert all or any amount of the principal face amount of the January 2018 Power Up Note, starting on July 21, 2018 and ending on the later of the Maturity Date and the date the Default Amount, which is an amount equal to 150% of an amount equal to the then outstanding principal amount of the January 2018 Power Up Note plus any interest accrued, is paid if an event of default occurs, for shares of the Company's common stock at the then-applicable conversion price.

-The conversion price for the Note shall be \$0.065, subject to certain Market Price (as defined below) adjustment.
+The conversion price for the January 2018 Power Up Note shall be \$0.065, subject to certain Market Price (as defined below) adjustment.
 If the Market Price is greater than or equal to \$0.10, the conversion price shall be the greater of 65% of the Market Price ("Variable Conversion Price") and \$0.065.
 In the event Market Price is less than \$0.10, the conversion price shall be the Variable Conversion Price.
-As defined in the Note, the "Market Price" shall be the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Power Up on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid price of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading days, including the day upon which the Company receives a notice of conversion from Power Up.
+As defined in the January 2018 Power Up Note, the "Market Price" shall be the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Power Up on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid price of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading days, including the day upon which the Company receives a notice of conversion from Power Up.
 Notwithstanding the foregoing, Power Up shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Power Up and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.

-The Note may be prepaid until 180 days from the issuance date with certain penalties.
+The January 2018 Power Up Note may be prepaid until 180 days from the issuance date with certain penalties.